“igpay atinlay anslatortray”

 This was the case with Lucy.
 The slow progress learning a language like Python was not as appealing.
 This transition is delicate and an area of strength for our one-on-one mentors.

 A mentor can shield the more frustrating parts of beginner typing code.
 Things are as simple as typos.
 Their excitement and encouragement help kids keep going.

 Python is one of the most popular programming languages.
 In Python, you type the code, but it includes graphics so you can create video games and other visual projects.

 Lucy spent months jumping back and forth between Scratch and Python.
 We wanted to encourage her love for coding and creativity in making projects, but the new language was a step back in this area.

 So Lucy’s mentor provided a more gradual transition instead.
-Some time in Scratch, continuing to push her comfort zone while making fun projects.
+Some time in Scratch, she pushed her comfort zone while making fun projects.
 Some time in Python, which wasn’t as creative yet.